Thyroid Lumps & Neck Nodules

 • Observation: Small, benign nodules that don’t cause symptoms may simply be monitored over time with periodic ultrasounds.
 This may involve routine checks spaced out over a period of 1- to 5 years.

-• Ethanol Ablation: Involves injecting alcohol into the nodule to reduce its size, typically used for cystic nodules.
+• Ethanol/Radiofrequency Ablation: Involves injecting alcohol or radiofrequency probe into the nodule to reduce its size, typically used for cystic and solid nodules respectively.

 • Surgery: Recommended for nodules that are cancerous, suspected to be cancerous, or cause significant symptoms due to their size.
 In some cases, benign thyroid nodule treatment may also involve surgery.
 The extent of surgery can vary from removing a portion of the thyroid (lobectomy) to removing the entire gland (thyroidectomy).